Interior framing of a new home under construction.

 Additional FHA Construction Loan Requirements

 All FHA borrowers must pay for FHA mortgage insurance, both an upfront fee and an annual fee.
 Borrowers pay 1.75% of their loan amount as an upfront payment when they first take out their loans.
-Borrowers also must pay an annual mortgage insurance premium (MIP), which varies according to the size of their down payment, the term of their loans and the size of their loans.
-This annual payment typically varies from 0.15% to 0.75% of borrowers' loan amount.
+The annual mortgage insurance premium (MIP) fee varies according to down payment size, loan terms and loan amount.
+But this yearly fee typically varies from 0.15% to 0.75% of borrowers’ loan amount.

 Who Offers FHA Construction Loans?

-To apply for an FHA construction loan, you’ll need to find a mortgage lender approved by the U.S. Department of Housing and Urban Development (HUD) to originate FHA loans.
+To apply for an FHA construction loan, you’ll need to find a mortgage lender approved by HUD.
 You can find a list of these lenders here.
 The challenge?
 Not all lenders approved to originate FHA loans offer construction loans.
 You’ll have to search FHA-approved lenders in your area to find those willing to originate them.

-FHA-insured loans aren’t your only choice to finance the construction or renovation of a home.
-You can turn to several alternatives, some of them also insured by a government agency.
+FHA-insured construction loans aren’t your only choice to finance the construction or renovation of a home.
+You can turn to several alternatives – some of these options are also insured by a government agency.

 VA Construction Loan

-You can fund the construction of a new home with a VA construction loan, a mortgage product insured by the U.S. Department of Veterans Affairs (VA).
-The main benefit of a VA construction loan is that you don't have to come up with any down payment at all.
+You can fund a new home construction with a VA construction loan – a mortgage insured by the U.S. Department of Veterans Affairs (VA).
+The main benefit of a VA construction loan is that you don’t have to make a down payment at all.
 The catch?
 Not everyone can qualify for a VA loan.
-You must be a veteran or active-duty member of the U.S. Military, or an eligible spouse, to qualify for a VA construction loan.
+You must be an eligible veteran or active-duty member of the U.S. Military, or an eligible spouse, to qualify for a VA construction loan.

 USDA Construction Loan

 The U.S. Department of Agriculture (USDA) offers its own construction-to-permanent loan.
-And as with a VA loan, you won’t have to provide any down payment when taking out a USDA loan.
+Like a VA loan, you won’t have to provide any down payment when taking out a USDA construction loan.
 The challenge here, though, is that not everyone can qualify for one of these loans, either.
 You must be buying or building a home in an area that the USDA considers rural.
-To find out whether the land on which you want to build is in an area designated as rural, check the USDA’s property eligibility site.
+To find out whether the land on which you want to build is eligible, check the USDA’s property eligibility site.

 Local And State Construction Loan Programs

 Your state or local government might offer their own loan programs designed to help buyers build a home or renovate an existing property.
-It’s best to check with local housing organizations or state departments to find out if your state or community offers such programs.
+Check with local housing organizations or state departments to find out if your state or community offers such programs.

 FHA Cash-Out Refinance

-If you’re looking to renovate your current home and have already built substantial equity in it, consider a regular or FHA cash-out refinance, which allows you to borrow against your home’s equity.
-With this type of loan, you can refinance your current mortgage into a new one for more than you owe and use that extra money to make renovations and home improvements.
+If you’re looking to renovate your current home and have already built enough equity, consider an FHA cash-out refinance.
+This allows you to borrow against your home’s equity.
+With this type of loan, you can refinance your current mortgage into a new one for more than you owe.
+You can then use that extra money to make renovations and home improvements.

 The Bottom Line